 4. Manage your tech tools

 Google Classroom, and Canvas, and PowerSchool/Infinite Campus oh my!
-The sheer number of different logins, platforms, passwords, and procedures needed just to get to school is dizzying these days.
+The sheer number of different EdTech tools, each with different logins, platforms, passwords, and procedures needed just to get to school is dizzying these days.

 Talk about a recipe for frustration.
 If your student is struggling to sign on, the motivation to learn can stop dead in its tracks.
 Plus, we don’t need to tell you that you usually don’t have time to pop out of a Zoom meeting to assist your student.